Let's plan!

 Best time to visit?

-May–June and September–October: long days, softer light, easier parking.
-For Mont-Saint-Michel, check the “great tides” calendar.
+May–June and September–October usually offer long days, softer light and easier logistics.
+For Mont-Saint-Michel, check the great-tides calendar.

 How many highlights in one day?

-Two major sites + one gentler stop (e.g., Airborne + Utah + cider farm; or Giverny + Vernon + Seine backroads).
+Two major sites plus one gentler stop often works best—such as Airborne Museum + Utah Beach + cider farm, or Giverny + Vernon + Seine backroads.

 Do I need a car?

-Distances add up and public transport can be patchy between rural sites.
-With Beaurouge, a driver-guide unlocks timing, parking and backroads.
+Distances add up and rural public transport can be patchy.
+With Beaurouge, a driver-guide makes timing, parking and scenic backroads much easier.

-Can we fit MSM and WWII sites in one day?
+Can we fit Mont-Saint-Michel and WWII sites in one day?

-It’s possible but rushed.
-We prefer MSM + bay towns one day, and WWII sites another, for depth and breathing room.
+It’s possible, but rushed.
+We usually recommend Mont-Saint-Michel and bay towns one day, then WWII sites another, for better depth and breathing room.

 Ready to plan?
 Browse our Normandy tours or contact us via Contact.